Why We Need a Polymorphic Database

 - How current databases lead to fundamentally brittle application architectures.

-James is a research engineer with over a decade’s experience as a programmer and expertise in solid-state physics.
-James has a strong background in academic and industrial research where he developed a passion for data modelling and algorithm design, employing his skills to build complex and powerful data pipelines.
-The lack of expressivity in current data modelling methods led James to Vaticle, where he recognised the vision behind TypeDB.
+James is a research engineer with over a decade’s experience as a programmer and expertise in computational solid-state physics.
+James has a rich background in academic and industrial research where he developed a profound passion for data modelling and algorithm design.
+The lack of expressivity in current database paradigmes led James to Vaticle, where he connected with the vision behind TypeDB.
 As a member of the Research Team, James is working to define an entirely new paradigm of polymorphic databases, and aims to carry the company’s vision forward by showcasing the unique expressive power of the data models he builds.

 Learn more about TypeDB's core philosophy from the following fundamental article and lectures.